-If you have a question about your washer or dryer, the first place to start is by reading the operating manual or checking the manufacturer's website.
-You'll find the instructions on how to use the washing machine or dryer, correct maintenance information and some solutions for troubleshooting problems.
+If you have a question about how to operate your washer or dryer or why it isn't working correctly, the first place to look for answers is by reading the operating manual or checking the manufacturer's website.
+You'll find the instructions on how to use the washing machine or dryer, correct maintenance information, and some solutions for troubleshooting problems.

-How To Find A Washer Or Dryer Operating Manual
+How to Find a Clothes Washer or Dryer Operating Manual

 If you have tossed or misplaced your operating manual, visit Manualsonline.com, ManualMania.com or Manual Owl to get a replacement.
 Most offer free PDFs of the manual you can download or replacement manuals for a small fee.